EthanOrlander/genFigSpec/README.md

 2. Create GitHub Action
     - Action could work as follows:
       1. Clone repo
+      2. Add dependency to project using `go get github.com/EthanOrlander/genFigSpec`
-      2. Add "github.com/EthanOrlander/genFigSpec" import to Cobra CLI root
+      3. Add "github.com/EthanOrlander/genFigSpec" import to Cobra CLI root file
          - Root file path provided as environment variable
-      3. Add `GenFigSpec` command to root command
+      4. Add `GenFigSpec` command to root command
          - Root command reference (within root file) provided as environment variable
-      4. Build
+      5. Build
          - Action will also require direction for how to build
-      5. Run `cli genFigSpec`
+      6. Run `cli genFigSpec`
-      6. Publish fig spec *somewhere?*
+      7. Publish fig spec *somewhere?*
          - Maybe run a diff on the previous fig spec, and make a PR to [withfig/autocomplete](https://github.com/withfig/autocomplete) if anything's changed
          - This gets more complicated since this utility only generates a *partial skeleton*, and will be modified after